tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The performance characteristics of ML-DSA and FN-DSA may differ based on the specific implementation and hardware platform.
 Generally, ML-DSA is known for its relatively fast signature generation, while FN-DSA can provide more efficient signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification (See {{LIBOQS}}).
 For further clarity on the sizes and security levels, please refer to the tables in sections {{RecSecurity}} and {{Comparisons}}.

-SLH-DSA [SLH-DSA] utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
+SLH-DSA {{SLH-DSA}} utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
 This property eliminates the need for maintaining state information during the signing process.
 SLH-DSA was designed to sign up to 2^64 messages and it offers three security levels.
 The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
 SLH-DSA offers smaller public key sizes, larger signature sizes, slower signature generation, and slower verification when compared to ML-DSA and FN-DSA.
 SLH-DSA does not introduce a new hardness assumption beyond those inherent to the underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 The advantages and disadvantages of SLH-DSA over other signature algorithms is discussed in Section 3.1 of {{?I-D.draft-ietf-cose-sphincs-plus}}.

 ## Details of XMSS and LMS